top of page

 An undergraduate degree in art from SUNY New Paltz, brought Mogul in contact with the renowned painter and teacher Manuel Bromberg.
 Bromberg’s background as a New Deal artist, and his innovative sculptures, casts of Catskill Mountain cliffs, offered Mogul a strong traditional background and garnered her appetite for experimentation.
 With a growing interest to leave the North and live and learn about the American South, she left New York to attend graduate school at the University of Georgia.
 Here, in the 1980’s, amidst the dynamic cultural boom taking place in Athens, Georgia, particularly in music and film, Mogul brought all of her interests together.
 Her involvement with painting, performance art, puppetry and experimental film found strong support and fertile ground for development.

-across the country.
+Mogul has employed her fine art skills in the applied arts throughout her career.
+She worked as a costume painter and textile designer in New York City’s garment industry, as well as created window displays for department stores across the country.
 Aware of the excitement and high level of aesthetics found in window displays in New York City, she used this public platform to both elevate the merchandise on display and engage the viewers in a gallery like experience.
 For her work in this field, she was recognized with the NADI award (National Association for Display Industries), the highest award in Retail Visual Marketing.

-In 2013, Mogul assumed the position of Visual Arts Coordinator at AIM Center in Chattanooga, Tennessee.
+From 2013 until the present, Mogul assumed the position of Visual Arts Coordinator at AIM Center in Chattanooga, Tennessee.
 AIM provides psychosocial rehabilitation for adults with severe mental illness.
 Here, she gained a new perspective on the relation between art and life.
 For the members at AIM Center, art is an unbridled means of self expression and communication.
 Their raw visions and intuitive approach has been revelatory to Mogul’s own work, which has been framed by art history and academic standards of pictorial representation.

 Chattanooga Film Festival